Our Future Path! A plan for a better world!

 Introduction

-The primary purpose of the laws of any government is to protect its citizens.
+The primary purpose of the laws enacted by any government should be to protect its citizens.
 These laws are created and passed by various government legislative bodies such as town, city and county councils, state legislatures and the national congress.
-They are intended to protect people from being harmed by such things as thieves, con-artists, embezzlers, rapists, murderers, unscrupulous business practices and foreign invaders.
-In general, we need laws to protect the lives, health, property and freedom of all our country’s citizens.
-Without these laws and their enforcement, we would have a state of anarchy where everyone would be left to their own devices to try to defend their own lives and property.
+They are intended to protect us from being harmed by the likes of thieves, con-artists, embezzlers, rapists, murderers, unscrupulous business practices and foreign invaders.

 History

 Our legislative systems and laws have evolved greatly over the course of human history.
-At one time, people lived in small tribal groups where they greatly depended on each other.
-At first, there were few if any formal rules governing what the tribal members could or could not do.
-Over time, our ancestors learned that when people did certain things, it harmed members of their group.
-This led them to establish some rules about what they should and should not do and some punishments for the people who did not follow these rules.
-These first rules were probably quite simple, such as do not steal or do not commit murder.
-Punishments were probably just as simple, such as loss of food or property, or banishment from the tribe.
+At one time, our ancestors lived in small tribal groups where they greatly depended on each other.
+At first, there were few if any formal rules governing what these tribal members could or could not do.
+Over time, our ancestors learned that when they did certain things, it harmed members of their group.

 Since the tribal elders were usually the most experienced and knowledgeable about the world and how things worked, they usually served as the tribal and religious leaders, and as judges and juries.
 Their jobs were to protect the tribe from the elements, predators and each other, and to ensure that everyone did their fair share of the work and got their fair share of the food.
 To do this, they established the rules that became the laws that governed the actions of tribal members, determined if someone broke one of these laws and handed out any appropriate punishment.